The Devil's Advocate (1997 film): Critical response

+Accolades

 The film won the Saturn Award for Best Horror Film.
 Pacino was also nominated for the MTV Movie Award for Best Villain.

-In 2014, Yahoo! named The Devil's Advocate as "Pacino's Most Underrated Film", claiming "Pacino's hammy devil never got his due" but "there's something to be said for an actor who can pull off this level of theatrics".
-In his 2015 Movie Guide, Leonard Maltin gave it three stars, finding Reeves credible and Pacino "delicious".
-Scott Mendelson wrote in Forbes in 2015 that "I love this trashy, vulgar, unapologetically puritan melodrama more than I care to admit".
-In 2016, The Huffington Post reported on an online debate over the possible symbolism in the costume design, as Lomax appears in suits that are light in the beginning, becoming increasingly darker as his morality slips away.
-The counterpoint is that this merely reflects his increasing social status.

 Legacy

 Lawsuit

 The film was the subject of legal action in Hart v.
 Warner Bros., Inc. in 1997.
 The claim was that the sculpture featuring human forms in John Milton's apartment closely resembled the Ex nihilo sculpture by Frederick Hart on the facade of the Episcopal National Cathedral in Washington, D.C., and that a scene involving the sculpture infringed Hart's rights under copyright law in the United States.
 Hart and the National Cathedral jointly initiated the action, with an argument similar to architect Lebbeus Woods's successful lawsuit over imagery in the film 12 Monkeys.
-Defenses available to Warner were that the effect was designed without knowledge of Ex nihilo, or fair use.
+Defenses available to Warner Bros. were that the effect was designed without knowledge of Ex nihilo, or fair use.

 After a federal judge ruled that the film's video release would be delayed until the case went to trial unless a settlement was reached, Warner Bros. agreed to edit the scene for future releases and to attach stickers to unedited videotapes to indicate there was no relation between the art in the film and Hart's work.
 The settlement in February 1998 meant 475,000 copies of the VHS and DVD could go into rental stores and businesses.

 Adaptations

 In 2014, Andrew Neiderman wrote a prequel novel, Judgment Day, about John Milton arriving in New York City and obtaining control of a major law firm.
 Neiderman brought the book to Warner Bros. for a television series adaptation.
 John Wells and Arnold Kopelson unsuccessfully attempted to adapt Devil's Advocate into a series in 2014.
 Produced by Warner Bros.
 Television, Wells and Kopelson took the project to NBC for a television pilot written by Matt Venne.

-A musical play based on The Devil's Advocate is in development.
-Julian Woolford also launched a stage adaptation Advocaat van de Duivel in the Netherlands, in 2015.
+In 2015, Neiderman said he was working on developing The Devil's Advocate into a musical for British and German theatres.
+Julian Woolford also launched a stage adaptation Advocaat van de Duivel in the Netherlands in 2015.